These Celebrities Have Gotten Real About Hair Loss

-Quarantine, COVID-19 and just getting through the day has been triggering stress nationwide and realistically, the world.
-This year, people are experiencing a hair loss condition known as elogen effluvium, where people lose more than the natural shedding of hair that begins to show months after a stressful situation (2020, anyone?).
+Female hair loss isn't actually uncommon at all — it's just not talked about.
 Thankfully, more women than ever before are coming together, sharing their hair loss stories more openly and sharing go-to hair products with one another.
 These leading women from the entertainment industry talk about their hair loss journeys to help you feel inspired and seen.
 Plus, find out what products you should use combat thinning hair.

 Jada Pinkett Smith